Spurs vs. Clippers Player Props Betting Odds

 |3PM

-- Wembanyama has dished out 1.7 assists per game, which is 0.8 less than Monday's over/under.
+- Wembanyama has dished out 1.7 assists per game, which is 0.8 less than Wednesday's over/under.

-- Wembanyama, at one three-pointer made per game, averages 0.5 less than his over/under on Monday.
+- Wembanyama has connected on one three-pointer per game, which is less than his over/under in Wednesday's game (1.5).

 Get Wembanyama gear at Fanatics!